esteinig/sketchy/README.md

 * [*Staphylococcus aureus*](docs/saureus.md) (database: n = 38987, validation: n = 142)
 * [*Klebsiella pneumoniae*](docs/kpneumo.md) (database: n = 14372, validation: n = 120)

-Automated sketch updates will occur every quarter adding new genomes / genotypes from the European Nucleotide Archive

-Please see our preprint for guidance on the limitations of `Sketchy`.
+Please see our preprint for guidance on the limitations of `Sketchy` - keep in mind it's a heuristic approach to genotyping.

 - [Install](#install)
 - [Usage](#sketchy-usage)